FHIR/ig-guidance/input/pagecontent/best-practice.md

     * Instead, only enforce constraints that you're confident will stand the test of time.
 Other constraints can be expressed as usage notes to warn implementers about what's 'currently expected' and/or handled as business rules within the system.
 (It's totally fine to reject instances that pass profile validation because they fail context-specific business rules.)
+* Avoid forcing meta.profile to be present or have certain values.
+If an instance meets the rules of a profile, that should be sufficient.
+Requiring the profile be declared means that the author of an otherwise conformant system must spend money to change and maintain the software forevermore to make that declaration.
+The declaration of a profile has no semantic meaning - i.e. an instance that's valid against a profile and an instance that's valid against the profile and happens to declare the profile shouldn't ever drive differences in behavior.
+Even if the profile is declared, systems will still need to verify validity.
+* Never prevent meta.profile from having additional (unconstrained) values.
+It's totally fine for an instance to indicate it complies with rules you don't recognize.
+Profile declarations never change the interpretation or processing rules for a message.

 ### Terminology